soilwise-he/harvesters/csw/README.md

     error text COLLATE pg_catalog."default",
     language character varying(9) COLLATE pg_catalog."default",
     project text COLLATE pg_catalog."default",
-    CONSTRAINT item_pkey PRIMARY KEY (identifier),
     CONSTRAINT item_hash UNIQUE (hash)
+)
 ```

-A harvester run is best configured as a CI-CD pipeline in GIT, using docker image
+A harvester run is best configured as a CI-CD pipeline in GIT

-# environment variables
+## Environment variables

 environment variables can also be added to a .env file